Nandina: Toxicity

 All parts of the plant are poisonous, containing compounds that decompose to produce hydrogen cyanide, and could be fatal if ingested.
-The plant is placed in Toxicity Category 4, the category "generally considered non-toxic to humans", but the berries are considered toxic to cats and grazing animals.
+The plant is generally considered non-toxic to humans, but the berries are considered toxic to cats and grazing animals.
 Excessive consumption of the berries will kill birds such as cedar waxwings, because they are subject to cyanide toxicosis, resulting in death to multiple individuals at one time.

 The berries also contain alkaloids such as nantenine, which is used in scientific research as an antidote to MDMA (ecstasy).

 Status as an invasive species

-Nandina is considered invasive in North Carolina, Tennessee, Georgia, and Florida.
+Nandina is considered invasive in Texas, North Carolina, Tennessee, Georgia, and Florida.
 It was placed on the Florida Exotic Pest Plant Council's invasive list as a Category I species, the highest listing.
 It has been observed in the wild in Florida in Gadsden, Leon, Jackson, Alachua and Citrus counties, in conservation areas, woodlands and floodplains.
 In general, the purchase or continued cultivation of non-sterile varieties in the southeastern United States is discouraged.

 It is also becoming invasive in wild areas farther north, and in May 2017 was added to the Maryland invasive plant list with a tier 2 status.

 Although grown extensively in Texas because of its tolerance for dry conditions, fruiting varieties of Nandina are considered invasive there.
 This is primarily due to birds spreading seeds into natural areas where Nandina proliferates and crowds out native species, both through seeding and by the growth of rhizomatous underground stems.

+In culture

+Historically, nandina wood was carved into gourd-shaped charms and worn like a necklace by children to protect against whooping cough.
+It was also thought to prevent fires when planted in a garden.
+In Japan, nandina was planted next to washbasins as protection against evil.